After college, our parents expect us to land a job and then earn money — decent money:

 If you live in a city and you can’t afford a car, that’s okay.
 Use the public transit instead.
 Same with house: Rent.
 I have nothing against owning cars and houses (I may have one in the future).
 My point is, if you loan to acquire these things, you’ll end up working hard to earn more money.
 You’ll lose focus on what really matters in your life.

-Don’t work to pay your loans.
+Don’t work just to pay your loans.
 It will never make you fulfilled.
-My rule of thumb is that if you can’t afford it with your current money, don’t loan to get it.
-Instead, save money and buy.
-Be debt-free.
+My rule of thumb is that if I can’t afford it with my current money, I don’t loan to get it (unless it’s a life or death situation).
+If it’s a need, then I save money and buy.
+I love being debt-free.

 (NOTE: The right decision depends on your situation.
 Don’t follow me if you find it impractical).